wp-plugins/facebook-twitter-google-plus-one-social-share-buttons-for-wordpress/readme.txt

 = [ CHANGELOG ] =

+**Version 1.0.2 :** Facebook, Twitter, Google Plus One social share buttons for Wordpress widget 1.0.2 version fixes following bugs :
+* **Excessive use of server cpu due to client-side scripts that refer to server-side scripts .**

 **Version 1.0.1 :** Facebook, Twitter, Google Plus One social share buttons for Wordpress widget 1.0.1 version fixes following bugs :
 * **Font family varies from one site to another and may inadvertently increase text font size of social share buttons :** Now text font family of social share buttons container is set to arial , helvetica or sans-serif .